MendenLab/DT-GPT/README.md

 ### Example processed input and output on synthetic patient

 This is the final processed text version for DT-GPT on a synthetic patient, in the NSCLC set up.
+Note, if you run this in vLLM, you need to use the completions enpoint (i.e. not using chat completions or chat templates).
+The ` <patient_prediction>` part is an essential input for the model.

 Input:
 ```